BDC Hamburger Icon

 Helcim card reader

-Swipe, tap and insert; PIN pad
+Swipe, tap, chip, contactless payments and PIN pad

 No monthly fee;

-Interchange-plus pricing averaging 1.93% plus 8 cents
+Interchange plus pricing averaging 1.83% plus 8 cents

 Payanywhere